timbitz/Whippet.jl/README.md

 ## Features
 - High speed PolyA+ Spliced Read Alignment
+  - Build an index for any species with a genome and annotation file
   - Repetitive read assignment for gene families
   - On-the-fly alignment/analysis of SRR accession ids using ebi.ac.uk
 - Robust quantification of transcriptome structure and expression